Restraining order in cases of domestic violence

 As soon as the mayor issues a restraining order:

-- the perpetrator is not allowed to enter the house or come near the house
+• The perpetrator is not allowed to enter the house or come near the house

-End of restraining order
+End of house arrest

 What should I do?

-- Report domestic violence to the police as soon as possible.
+• Report domestic violence to the police as soon as possible.
 Victims, witnesses, neighbors, friends, or family members can do this.